dcunited001/dcunited001.github.io/_posts/2019-04-10-the-highest-man-as-the-lawgiver-of-the-future.md

 > (5) He must be *extremely multiform* and yet *firm and hard*.
 He
 > must be supple.

-Why would a man with so many skills be employable, yet writing?
-And about how to think, of all things -- who needs another Plato?
-If he is useful, put him to work.
-If he's dangerous, where does he work?
-If he resonates with the times, why does he find himself so superfluous?

 #### The Highest Man, Who Prefers to Remain Anonymous.

 > This is "not Scumbag Steve."